An update-resilient Kalman filtering approach: Update--resilient Kalman filter

 In the case $\tilde p_t(x_t|Y_{t-1})$ is Gaussian and $g_t$ is an affine function of $y_t$ (and these conditions are both satisfied in the proof of Theorem \ref{th1} to characterize the saddle point), then it is not difficult to see that there exists $\bar \lambda_t>0$ such that $ \tilde{\Ls}$ is well defined for $\lambda_t>\bar \lambda_t$ and $\frac{\mathrm{d}}{\mathrm{d} \lambda_t} \tilde{\Ls} (\lambda_t) \rightarrow -\infty $ as $\lambda_t \rightarrow \bar \lambda_t^+$.
 Accordingly, the infimum cannot be attained for $\lambda_t \rightarrow \bar \lambda^+_t$.
 Since $\tilde{\Ls} (\lambda_t)$ is a continuous function for $\lambda_t>\bar \lambda_t$, by Weierstrass' theorem it follows that $\tilde{\Ls}$ admits a point of minimum in $(\bar\lambda_t,\infty)$.
 Moreover, it is not difficult to see that $\tilde{\Ls}$ is strictly convex and thus the point of minimum is the unique stationary point.
 Imposing the stationarity condition we immediately see that $\lambda_t$ must satisfy condition $\Ds(\tilde{\psi}^0_{t}, {\psi}_{t})=c_t$.

 \end{pf} It is worth noting that $ \tilde \psi^\star_t$ and $g^\star_t$ are mutually dependent.
 In particular, the minimax problem (\ref{minimax_psi}) could have more than one saddle point solution.
-In what follows, we characterize the solution, for $t\in\{0 \ldots N\},$ corresponding to the initial state $x_0$ which is Gaussian distributed.
-In doing that, we will consider both the update and prediction stages.
+In what follows, we derive the minimizer of (\ref{minimax_psi}), for $t\in\{0 \ldots N\},$ corresponding to the initial state $x_0$ which is Gaussian distributed.
+More precisely, the idea is to substitute the structure of the maximizer $\tilde{\psi}_t^0$, as defined in Lemma 2, into Problem (\ref{minimax_psi}), obtaining an alternative formulation in which the minimizer remains unchanged.
+This alternative formulation allows us to characterize the minimizer.

 \begin{thm} Consider the estimation problem corresponding to the state space model (\ref{nomi_linea_mod_proc})-(\ref{nomi_linea_mod_obv}) and whose update estimate is obtained through (\ref{minimax_psi}).
 Assume that: